casper-network/docs-new/source/docs/casper/resources/tutorials/advanced/cross-contract.md

 :::tip

-It is always useful to keep a `.txt` file while using the CLI.
-This will save you time when interacting with the terminal commands.
+When working with lengthy command strings, it may help to maintain a .txt file where you can edit the parameters of the commands before sending them to the CLI.
+This will save you time and frustration when working with multiple contracts and commands.

 :::